 Download and install the latest drivers for the component(s).

 This could be a harmless issue, the result of the operating system updating itself.
 The reboot is a common part of the process.
 So make sure, before anything else, that you don’t have any update process running in the background.

 Another common cause of system restarts is a mechanical failure – do you hear any unusual sounds, while using your system?
 Is your system running at unusually hot temperatures?
 If you have a fairly old system, then it may be time for you to open it up, and clean all the dust out of it.
 There are tools, like compressed air, that you can use to do it.

 If the problem persists, even after the cleaning, then you should consider a virus scan.

 After you have tried everything possible, it may be time for you to consider the help of a professional.

 5.Constant Warning Messages While Surfing

 While this can be quite concerning to the average computer user, this is a relatively easy problem to fix.
-What you want to do is check that your operating systems time and date is correct.
+What you want to do is check that your operating system’s time and date are correct.
 Just right-click on the clock (in Windows) and select Change date and time settings, then check and correct where applicable.

 6.My Search Page Has Changed

 If you’ve noticed anything like this, then it’s likely a Browser Hijacker, which is a malicious file, which has taken over your browser and is now directing you to sites that it wants you to visit, for the purpose of profiteering.
 These malicious files are also capable of stealing sensitive data, such as personal details, credit card numbers, and more.